The highlights of this seaside hotel are its swim-up bar scene, al fresco dining spaces, and the Roman-style spa.

 Buffet breakfast, lunch and dinner.
 Flexible dining is also available and can be taken on any 7 nights on a 14 night stay and any 3 nights on a 7 night stay - see price panel for board supplement price per person per night

 A fully equipped wellness and fitness centre offering a large range of beauty treatments and massages, as well as a fully-equipped gym, hairdressing salon, steam room, sauna and hot tubs.
-What more could you want to help you relax, unwind and enjoy your holiday?
+Only for those over the age of 18 and you'll need to make an appointment.

 TripAdvisor Reviews Show more reviews »